mrseanman/RepNetworks/README.md

 # RepNetworks
 Representation network manipulation tools written for MPhys project.
+New repository, more suitable for public consumption.
 Sean O'Brien